top of page

 "The Shirato Family", a staple of +130 TVCs for Softbank in Japan, features "Otosan" the dog-father and his family.

 SoftBank frequently uses popular tarento in its commercials to enhance brand visibility.
 For instance, their series of ads featuring the "Shirato (White) Family," including a talking dog as the family patriarch, created a humorous and memorable campaign that captured the audience's attention and reinforced the brand’s image.
-(More about Softbank's journey in Japan can be found in there these two Ulpa blog posts) Foreign Brands in Japan: Vodafone's Japanese (Mis)Adventure Foreign Brands in Japan: Apple's Strategic Genius
+(More about Softbank's journey in Japan can be found in these two Ulpa blog posts) Foreign Brands in Japan: Vodafone's Japanese (Mis)Adventure Foreign Brands in Japan: Apple's Strategic Genius

 The Future of TV Advertising in Japan